View All Articles

 NAP publishes a quarterly journal, National Parliamentarian, which consists of both educational articles on parliamentary procedure as well as administrative articles on the activities of NAP and its chapters.

-Registered Parliamentarian designates that a person has passed a written examination consisting of five parts:
+Registered Parliamentarian designates that a person has passed a two-part examination based on eight content areas:

 Professional Registered Parliamentarian designates that a person has

-• been a Registered Parliamentarian in good standing, and
+- been a Registered Parliamentarian in good standing

-• completed a Professional Qualifying Course consisting of lectures and hands-on training in the skills necessary to serve organizations as a professional parliamentarian.
+- completed a Credentialing Examination consisting of hands-on demonstrations in the skills necessary to serve organizations as a professional parliamentarian.

 NAP can be contacted at National Association of Parliamentarians, 213 South Main Street, Independence, MO 64050-3850, phone number 816-833-3892 or 888-NAP-2929, fax number 816-833-3893.
 The NAP web site is located at http://www.parliamentarians.org